Magento 1 End Of Life on June 30, 2020. Thus, all existing Magento 1 stores must migrate to Magento 2 as soon as possible.

 Since all of the plugins of Magento 1 are not compatible with Magento 2, having new extensions is a must.

 The good news is that most of Magento 1 extensions have similar versions for Magento 2.
-What you need to do is finding the best replacements and install those on your new site.
+What you need to do is find the best replacements and install those on your new site.

 In general, when the clients send us a request for Magento 2 migration, we will ask them to provide the list of their Magento 1 modules.
 Then, with our substantial experience, we can instantly suggest the best options for M2.
 Sometimes, there is no need to buy new plugins, but we will develop custom functions directly in the new store.